-$^{^{38}}$ Largest by number of treated workers in the matched sample.
+31Largest by number of treated workers in the matched sample.

-$^{^{39}}$ Represents both occupations OL outsourced simultaneously.
+32Represents both occupations OL outsourced simultaneously.

-$^{^{40}}$ Represents both occupations OL outsourced simultaneously.
+33Represents both occupations OL outsourced simultaneously.

-41e.g. vehicle upholstery for car manufacturing.
+34e.g. vehicle upholstery for car manufacturing.

-Table 3 Panel (B) provides demographic information on the workers in the OL outsourced occupations.
-These workers are less educated than the matched sample, are middle aged (approximately 41 years old) and 36% women.
+36% women.
 The average tenure of workers in the OL outsourced occupations is 6.5 years.
 This means these workers are not temporary employees, and are relatively attached to the firms.
 Approximately 40% leave the firm at the time of OL outsourcing.
 Therefore, firms are not necessarily laying off workers in the outsourced occupations-some of them are shifted to other roles.
 Only 7% have a university degree, suggesting that these workers are (on average) less educated.
 This is consistent with descriptions of outsourcing in both Germany and the United States.
 (Doellgast and Green, 2007; Irwin, 2017)

 Finally, the relative wages-the average wage of the OL outsourced workers when compared to the mean of their occupation-of the workers in the outsourced occupation are very high.
 The average relative wage is 1.26, meaning workers in the outsourced occupation are paid 26% above the average for their occupation.
-The high relative wages provides important context on why firms would outsource-workers are paid substantially above the average in the rest of the market.42 The relative wages of leavers in the outsourced occupation is 1.17-meaning workers in the outsourced occupation who leave the firm are paid 17% above the average for their occupation.
+The high relative wages provides important context on why firms would outsource-workers are paid substantially above the average in the rest of the market.35 The relative wages of leavers in the outsourced occupation is 1.17-meaning workers in the outsourced occupation who leave the firm are paid 17% above the average for their occupation.
 However, the relative wages for the remainers is also high, 1.21.
 This means that the firm is relatively high wage, rather than a particular occupation being overpaid.
 The high relative wages is consistent with outsourcing occurring among high-wage firms (Abowd, Kramarz, and Margolis, 1999; Goldschmidt and Schmieder, 2017).
 High-wage firms outsourcing is also consistent with outsourcing as a mechanism for increased sorting in the labor market.
 (Card, Heining, and Kline, 2013; Song et al., 2018)

 This section has shown that the matching algorithm was successful-treated and control workers are very similar.
 Additionally, workers in the outsourced occupations are highly paid relative to the average occupation.
 This provides useful context on why firms would outsource these occupations.
-In the next section, I will outline the estimating equations.
+The next section outlines the estimating equations.

-5.5 Estimating Equations
+5.4 Estimating Equations

-5.5.1 Effect of Outsourcing on Remaining Workers and Outsourcing Firms equations.
+5.4.1 Effect of Outsourcing on Remaining Workers and Outsourcing Firms

 I estimate the effect of outsourcing on remaining workers and firm-level measures of inequality and sales.
 Methodologically, I use a dynamic difference-in-differences design.
 This design allows for direct graphic comparison in outcomes between remaining workers and the matched control group.
-Below are the estimating
+Below are the estimating equations.